-Swedenborg Library, with more than 90,000 volumes available for study and research in a wide variety of fields, is an important resource center in the academic life of our students.
-A student ID card is required for checking out all books, periodicals, and audiovisual materials.
+Swedenborg Library, with more than 118,000 volumes and online databases available for study and research in a wide variety of fields, is an important resource center in the academic life of our students.
+A current student ID card with library barcode is required for checking out all materials.
+This includes reserve items and interliberary loan services.
 The privilege of borrowing books and other materials from Swedenborg Library may be withdrawn if fines for overdue or lost materials are not paid upon notification.
 Students are expected to abide by all posted library rules.